crowdlingo/course/src/speaking/museum.md

 ## Vocabulary

 <vocab-list>
-- generally
-  - usually
-- furniture
-  - furnishings that make a room or other area ready for occupancy
-- hometown
+- historical
-  - the town (or city) where you grew up or where you have your principal residence
+  - of or relating to the study of history

 <!-- blank -->